The advice sheets below have the latest information on fair trading. If you need more advice call 01753 475111 (Enforcement & Regulatory option).

 Premium rate numbers beginning '09' and numbers beginning '084' and '087' do not meet the 'basic rate' requirement.

-If you are offering event tickets in combination with transport and/or accommodation, you may also need to comply with the regulations on package travel - see 'Package tours & holidays'.
+If you are offering event tickets in combination with transport and/or accommodation, you may also need to comply with the regulations on package travel.
+See 'Package tours & holidays' for more information.

 The resale of tickets to certain events such as football matches is subject to special control.
 Contact your local trading standards service if you wish to deal with these types of events.

 If you intend to sell tickets on the street - for example, outside the show for which you are selling tickets - then you need a street-trading licence.
 Contact your local authority for more information.

 If you fail to comply with the requirements above you could be in breach of the Consumer Protection from Unfair Trading Regulations 2008, which could result in prosecution.
 If found guilty the maximum penalty is a fine and two years' imprisonment.

 If you fail to comply with the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 in relation to distance contracts, trading standards services can apply for a court order requiring you to comply.
 If the order is not complied with the maximum penalty is a fine and two years' imprisonment.